 More TV shows depict abortion but few resemble real life

-As the country prepares for a Supreme Court ruling that could overturn Roe v.
-Wade, people are envisioning what it might mean for them and for their communities.
+ELIZABETH BLAIR, BYLINE: As the country prepares for a Supreme Court ruling that could overturn Roe v.
+Wade, people are envisioning what the future might look like.
 TV writers have been bringing those stories into American homes for decades, as NPR's Elizabeth Blair reports.

 STEPH HEROLD: Most of those characters are white, are not parenting at the time of their abortions, are wealthy, are young - kind of the exact opposite of the reality of who's getting abortion in the U.S.